Frequently Asked Questions

 How can I compare my area to other local authorities?

-Detailed criteria were used to select indicators.
-They were developed in collaboration with expert input from stakeholders, epidemiologists, clinicians and professionals in alcohol, drugs, hepatitis and obesity, to provide a comprehensive means of assessing the suitability of each candidate indicator.
+The aim is to provide a comprehensive means of assessing the suitability of each candidate indicator.
 These were used to assess the final set of indicators including those suggested in response to the consultation exercises.

 What are official statistics?

 Updates to the public health outcomes framework data tool are published as official statistics.
-They are produced in accordance with best practice set out in the code of practice for official statistics for example, to ensure that they are fit for purpose, methodologically sound, politically independent and produced in a transparent way.
+They are produced in accordance with best practice set out in the code of practice for official statistics to ensure that they are fit for purpose, methodologically sound, politically independent and produced in a transparent way.

 Why are some indicators presented as 'higher' or 'lower' than the benchmark and shaded blue, instead of 'better' or 'worse' and shaded red, amber or green?

-Indicators that are shaded blue rather than red, amber or green are presented in this way because it is not possible or appropriate to apply the explicit value judgement inherent in the 'better' or 'worse' system.
-For example the 'Percentage of people who inject drugs indicator', is an artefact of the population demographics (a measure of population at risk), of the particular local authority, and is not a measure of performance as is implied by the 'better' or 'worse' system.
-Indicators that are shaded white are presented in this way because they do not have confidence intervals associated with them by which to compare against the benchmark value, and therefore it is not possible to determine whether the local value is statistically significantly higher or lower than the benchmark.
+Indicators that are shaded blue rather than red, amber or green are presented in this way because it’s not possible or appropriate to apply the explicit value judgement inherent in the 'better' or 'worse' system.
+For example, the 'Percentage of people who inject drugs indicator' is an artefact of the population demographics (a measure of population at risk) of a particular local authority; this means, it’s not a measure of performance as is implied by the 'better' or 'worse' system.

 How do you determine the colour of areas for particular indicators in the tool?